nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAIANDSupportANDTheme/nuviAI/README.md

 - Confirm LLM_Configuration__mdt records are properly set up

 #### 2. **Comparison Feature Not Working**
-**Symptoms:** "Compare to Standards" button not visible **Solutions:**
+**Symptoms:** "Compare to Standards" button not visible or auto-comparison not running **Solutions:**
 - Verify "Enable Comparison" is checked in component settings
-- Ensure "Comparison Rules" field is not empty
+- Ensure "Comparison Rules (TO)" field is not empty
 - Check that rules are in valid JSON format (if using JSON)
+- For manual comparison: ensure "Compare From (Source)" is empty
+- For automatic comparison: ensure "Compare From (Source)" has content
 - Confirm user has access to the component and related data

 #### 3. **Document Analysis Failures**